guiofsaints/backup-anything/README.md

 - Configure a server to save backups
 - Create a Web interface?
 - Add restore backup
-- Create a scheduling automation?
+- Create an automation to schedule backups?